-- A. Copying another's work verbatim (word for word without acknowledgement). - B. Paraphrasing another's work without acknowledgement. - C. Patching together a paper using different sources without acknowledgement of all those sources. - D. Using someone else's idea or information that is not public domain or commonly known as your own idea. - E. Presenting as one's own photographs and/or artwork and not giving proper credit to the original artist. - F. Submitting work previously done (or simultaneously done) for another course for credit without prior permission from your teacher.
+- 1. Copying another's work verbatim (word for word without acknowledgment). - 2.
+Paraphrasing another's work without acknowledgment. - 3.
+Patching together a paper using different sources without acknowledgment of all those sources. - 4.
+Using someone else's idea or information that is not public domain or commonly known as your own idea.

+- 5. Presenting as one's own photographs and/or artwork and not giving proper credit to the original artist. - 6.
+Submitting work previously done (or simultaneously done) for another course for credit without prior permission from your teacher.